-Careening through the air 30,000 feet above the ground can be a brutal experience.
-To help us cope, airlines have evolved some pretty sophisticated on-demand entertainment in the form of games, movies, internet, and the occasional backrub.
+Careening through the air 30,000 feet above the ground in seats that get smaller every day are too cramped to recline can be a brutal experience.
+To help us cope, airlines have evolved sophisticated on-demand entertainment in the form of games, movies, internet, and the occasional backrub.
 Here's a look at some of the ambitious ideas that got us there, the failures along the way, and concepts we might see in the future.

 Luxury for your eyes only

 In the early years, huge, cumbersome 16mm reels were used to project feature films to airline passengers.
-The hulking reels were later supplanted by the conveniences of Super 8, which itself gave way to video.
-In the early 80s, a businessman had the idea that the tiny LCD displays he'd recently seen at the Consumer Electronics Show in Las Vegas could be used to give everyone in a plane their own private display.
-These displays now serve as the centerpiece of the on-demand audio/visual/ gaming experiences we have onboard any longer flight these days.
+The hulking celluloid was later supplanted by the conveniences of Super 8, which itself gave way to video.
+In the early 80s, a businessman had the idea that the tiny LCD displays he'd recently seen at the Consumer Electronics Show in Las Vegas could be used to give everyone in a plane their own private screen.
+These evolved into the touchscreens now serve as the centerpieces of the on-demand audio/visual/ gaming experiences you now find onboard any longer flight.
 When combined with the electronic devices we bring with us, and the occasional spotty internet access, our attention is completely consumed.
 In-flight shopping?
 In-flight magazines?
 Nah.
 We're all about in-flight watching.